Build-A-Bear CEO apologizes after 'heartbreaking' sale crowds

-WASHINGTON (Reuters) - Build-A-Bear Workshop Inc’s (BBW.N) chief executive apologized to disappointed customers and offered an extended discount on Friday, a day after its one-day pay-your-age event prompted massive crowds and shortages at some stores.
+WASHINGTON (Reuters) - Build-A-Bear Workshop Inc’s (BBW.N) chief executive on Friday apologized to disappointed customers and offered an extended discount, a day after its one-day pay-your-age event prompted massive crowds and shortages at some stores.

 “I am sorry that we were not able to provide the service that we wanted,” Price John said.
 “We are doing our very best and we are staying very focused on making sure that we do the best we can to make it right for people.”